hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - discovery rules
       - specify which networks and ports the Firepower System monitors to generate discovery data based on network data in traffic, and the zones to which the policy is deployed
       - able to configure whether hosts, <span style="color: #bb6600;">applications</span>, and non-authoritative users are discovered
+    - determine which applications used in the network but not sending metadata to Cisco Firepower: <span style="color: #bb6600;">Network Discovery</span>
+    - config to feed host data from 3rd-party systems into Cisco Firepower: a <span style="color: #bb6600;">Network Discovery policy</span> to receive data from the host
   - default management port conflicts w/ other communications: <span style="color: #bb6600;">manually change</span> the management port on FMC and all managed devices
   - command used to register a Cisco FirePower sensor to FMC: <span style="color: #bb6600;">`configure manager add <host> <key>`</span>
   - benefit using FMC over ADSM: <span style="color: #bb6600;">centralized management</span>
+  - role of an endpoint in protecting a user from a phishing attack: use <span style="color: #bb6600;">machine learning models</span> to help identify anomalies and determine expected sending behavior

 - Firewall Threat Defense (FTD)